ezraporter/AWS-Educational-Training/ACloudGuru_Solutions_Architect_Associate_Notes.md

 :bulb: "Where does it go?"
 You will need to know all the subscriber options. **Don't pick SES, SES is better for marketing emails.**

 :bulb: SNS will only retry endpoints once

+### Fronting Applications with API Gateway

+API Gateway is a fully managed safe front door for your applications.
+Restrictions are placed here.

+Features to Know:

+- Security: allows you to easily protect endpoints by attaching a web application firewall (WAF)
+- Stop Abuse: easily set up DDoS protection and rate limiting to curb abuse
+- Ease of Use: simple to get started with, easily build out calls to kick off other AWS services in your account

+:bulb: API calls to your application and AWS environment are for API Gateway.

+:bulb: Versioning is possible with API Gateway for your API

+:bulb: No baking of credentials into code

+### Additional Exam Tips

+- Think **synchronous or asynchronous (ELBs needed)**.
+- Does the order of messages matter?
+- What type of application load will you see?
+- SQS can _occassionally_ duplicate messages, but if a question says its being done consistently its likely related to a misconfigured visibility timeout, or the developer is failing to make the delete API call.
+- SQS queues are not bi-directional, if you need that (i.e. the message returned back to the sender resource) you will need two SQS queues.
+- Know all the default settings.
+- Proactive notifications = SNS
+- CloudWatch loves SNS, anything you need to know happening inside of AWS will use SNS as the mesenger